Three layer pink dragon fruit cake with a fruity sponge, pink dragon fruit mousse and pink dragon fruit jelly.

-- Preheat oven to 180C.
+- Preheat the oven to 180C.
 Line a 15cm cake tin with baking paper.

-- For the sponge cake: Add all dry ingredients to a high-powered blender and whizz until it forms a fine flour.
-Scoop flour into a bowl.
-Create a well in the centre and add all wet ingredients except aquafaba.
-Gently incorporate wet ingredients into the dry flour.
+- Add the dry ingredients to a high-powered blender and blend until it forms a fine flour.
+Scoop the flour into a bowl.
+Add all the wet ingredients except the aquafaba and mix until combined.

-- Whisk aquafaba in a small bowl with a fork until small bubbles sform (around 30 seconds).
+- Whisk the aquafaba in a small bowl with a fork until slightly bubbly (around 30 seconds).
 Add the aquafaba to the sponge batter and mix until combined.
 Pour the batter into the cake tin.
 Bake for 20 minutes or until a skewer can be inserted and comes out clean.

-- For the chia jam: Add all ingredients to a small bowl and mash raspberries with a fork.
+- Add all ingredients to a small bowl and mash the berries with a fork.
 Mix the ingredients and and spread it on the surface of the sponge cake.